 Because of this, you may feel tingling in your hands and feet.
 The symptoms typically disappear after pregnancy.

 A variety of medications may cause nerve damage, which can cause you to feel a tingling sensation in your hands or feet.
 In fact, it can be a common side effect of medications used to treat cancer (chemotherapy) and HIV.

 Other examples of medications that can cause tingling in the hands and feet include:

 - heart or blood pressure drugs, such as amiodarone or hydralazine

 - anti-infection drugs, such as metronidazole and dapsone

 - anticonvulsants, such as phenytoin

 Normally, your immune system protects your body from foreign invaders.
-An autoimmune disease is when your immune system attacks the cells of your body by mistake.
+An autoimmune disorder is when your immune system attacks the cells of your body by mistake.

 8. Rheumatoid arthritis